 No more middle seats for me.
 I don’t want to have to deal with someone else when I want to get up to use the bathroom, stretch my legs, or get something out of the overhead bin.

 Unless you plan on quietly meditating for 10 plus hours plan activities to keep you occupied.
-Sure most plans have movies to watch and music to listen too, even if you do have to pay for them sometimes, but I guarantee that will not keep you occupied for the entire flight.
-I do plan watching a movie into my plane schedule, more on that below, but after a movie or two, I start getting restless and need something else to do.
+Sure most planes have movies to watch and music to listen too, even if you do have to pay for them sometimes, but I guarantee that will not keep you occupied for the entire flight.
+I do plan watching a movie into my schedule, more on that below, but after a movie or two I start getting restless and need something else to do.

 I bring my iPod so I can listen to my music and I always take my iPod Nano with me because it so tiny and practical.
 When I am listening to what I want I don’t get as bored as quickly.

 I bring my iPad or laptop.
 Sometimes I will choose to buy in air Wi-Fi other times I won’t.
 I guess it just depends on what I am doing.
 If I want to surf the web, chat on Facebook, work, or schedule social media posts then I buy Wi-fi.
 If I just want to work on blog posts, play games, or watch something I have downloaded then generally I don’t need wifi.
 For me having my iPad or laptop occupies a lot of my time mainly because there are so many activities I can do.

 One trick I like to do is to download episodes of The Amazing Race or other reality television shows that I missed out and watch them on the flight.
 It’s so easy to get sucked into reality tv that you often want to see episode after episode and at 40 plus minutes long after watch 3-4 of the back to back you have just eaten up a fair amount of your flight time without even noticing it.